ANDALUSIA, SPAIN - PLACES WE VISITED IN 8 DAYS - ITINERARY IDEAS

 Andalusia is a very vast area of Spain, we chose to see only a part of it, leaving the big cities, such as Seville or Gordoba, to be visited on another occasion.
 Also from this area of Spain, you can visit Gibraltar or take one or more day trips to Morocco.

-And moving on to what we managed to visit:
+And moving on to what we 've visited:

 Day 1: Malaga